-Do you know where your business is heading and can you clearly articulate this to potential recruits?
+Do you know where your business is heading?
+Can you clearly articulate this to potential recruits?
 To attract the best talent, you need to get them excited about coming on board.

 People often assume that company culture is about having a cool office space, but there’s a lot more to it than that.
 You need to go deeper and build an environment that taps into the wants and needs of potential hires.
 This could include creating a culture of trust and mutual respect, which allows staff more autonomy and flexibility.

-To learn more about your organisation, candidates are highly likely to visit your website and social channels.
+To learn more about your organisation, candidates are highly likely to visit your website and social media channels.
 Make sure they’re up-to-date and give a good impression.
-You could include customer/client testimonials – and don’t be shy about blowing your own trumpet.
+You could include customer and employee testimonials – and don’t be shy about blowing your own trumpet.

 According to LinkedIn, candidates are three times more likely to trust your staff to tell it like it is.
 That’s why it can be a good idea to turn your team members into brand ambassadors and encourage them to share work successes on their social profiles.